dkavassy/dist-graphvis/README.md

 dist-graphvis
 =============

-Distributed graph visualisation on top of Hadoop/Giraph
+Distributed graph visualisation tool.

+It implements a distributed version of the Fruchterman-Reingold force-directed layout algorithm using Giraph.
+It was a small group research project for British Telecommunications plc done at the University of York.

 Usage
 -----